top of page

 * Taos Pueblo : Traditional potter carrying on her head a red clay Olla.

-* San Ildelfonso Pueblo : The birthplace of black pottery invented by reknown Maria Martinez
+* San Ildefonso Pueblo : The birthplace of black pottery invented by World known potter Maria Martinez showing a flat seed pot.

 * Isleta Pueblo : Traditional potter carrying on her head an Olla with curvilinear designs.